 Wellington College China (WCC) aims to establish schools that, over time, can flourish with high levels of autonomy.
 All schools are legally and financially independent with their own governing boards (School Affairs Board, SAB).
 However, the schools are not independent.
 They all operate under a clearly defined common framework.
 We have consistent standards and policies in many aspects across the group.
 At the senior leader level, we share some group level targets and work together to nurture the group talent pool.
 The Central Office is a shared group resource.
 The WCC Executive Board is established to make group-level strategic decisions and govern the Central Office.
-It has 6 members who are drawn from existing school SABs.
+It has six members who are drawn from existing school SABs.

-All 15 members of Wellington and Huili SABs, plus Masters are given the title of Wellington College China governors.
+All 25 members of Wellington and Huili SABs, plus Masters are given the title of Wellington College China governors.

-Annually all the WCC members meet to:
+Throughout the year, the WCC members meet to:

 The aim of the sub-committees of the SAB is to provide a more detailed and practical level of governance to the school.
 It allows for deeper analysis and discussions and has delegated authority from the SAB to make certain decisions.